Integrations

 Three honest patterns you’ll see across the market:

 The donor-management-centric stack.
 Blackbaud Raiser’s Edge or similar at the centre, used as the source of truth for everyone who’s given, pledged, volunteered, or attended.
-Strong on stewardship and reporting; weaker on operational logistics like event check-in or volunteer rostering.
-The integration work is usually about feeding donations from online forms and event ticketing back into the donor record.
+The design centre is donor stewardship and reporting; event check-in and volunteer rostering are typically handled in adjacent tools.
+Most of the integration work is feeding donations from online forms and event ticketing back into the donor record.

 The campaign-centric stack.
-Funraisin or a similar peer-to-peer campaign platform at the centre, with all the public-facing fundraising activity happening there.
-Strong on campaigns, weak as a generalised donor database.
-The integration is usually pushing campaign donors back into a longer-term CRM, and pulling supporter data forward when a campaign launches.
+Funraisin or a similar peer-to-peer platform at the centre, with all the public-facing fundraising activity living there.
+The design centre is campaigns; charities we work with often pair it with a separate donor database for long-term supporter management.
+The integration work is usually pushing campaign donors back into a longer-term CRM, then pulling supporter data forward when the next campaign launches.

 The website-centric stack.
 GiveNow, Donorbox, or a WordPress-plus-Stripe arrangement at the centre.
-Cheapest to start, hardest to scale — the donations land on the website and someone has to manually pull them into the financial system and the email tool.
-Often the right answer for charities under ~$200k revenue.
-Almost always the wrong answer above that.
+Low entry cost; the donations land on the website and someone manually moves them into the financial system and email tool.
+In our experience, often the right answer for charities under ~$200k revenue; above that, typically paired with a CRM.

-The word “all-in-one” in vendor marketing usually means “does the one of those three centres”, not “does the whole stack”.
-Buyers who don’t spot that end up with two and a half overlapping platforms.
+“All-in-one” in vendor marketing usually means “does one of those three centres” — not “does the whole stack.”
+Buyers who don’t spot the difference end up with two and a half overlapping platforms.

 Pattern 1 — Donations to accounting, accurately